Daniel David Stewart

 Daniel David Stewart is an American singer and actor known for his work in television, theatre, and musical productions.
 In 2015, he provided the voice of Ernst in the Broadway revival of Spring Awakening.
 The following year, he originated the role of Papi in the world premiere of The Band's Visit at the Atlantic Theater Company.
 In 2019, Stewart portrayed Milo Minderbinder in the Hulu miniseries Catch-22, directed by George Clooney.
-From 2021 to 2022, he appeared as NASA astronaut Nick Corrado in the Apple TV+ science fiction drama For All Mankind.
+From 2021 to 2022, he appeared as NASA astronaut Nick Corrado in the Apple TV science fiction drama series For All Mankind.

 Career

 Stewart got his professional start in 2008 in the film Corpse Run.
 He has also appeared in cameo roles in television shows including Man Up!, The Middle, The Goodwin Games and K.C.
 Undercover.
 He has appeared in short and featured length films, including Kids vs Monsters and The Sound of Magic.

 In 2014, Stewart appeared in the Deaf West production of the Tony Award-winning musical Spring Awakening as the Voice of Ernst.
 He then reprised his role for the Broadway revival, and completed his run at Brooks Atkinson Theatre on January 24, 2016.